mintyry/quiz-time/README.md

 ## Credits

-TA - Meg Meyers: helped with code to rank scores in leaderboard from highest score to lowest
+TA - Meg M.: helped with code to rank scores in leaderboard from highest score to lowest

 Learning Assistant Mia D.: helped with creating getItem and setItem process